 When we hear the words “social justice”, we usually think of providing a service to or support for people suffering from an injustice or misfortune.
 However, the UUA’s department of Social Justice expands this definition to include three additional elements of social justice work: education, witness, and advocacy.

-Described below are eight local social justice service projects and programs that through the years have been administered under the umbrella of the Social Justice Committee of the Unitarian Universalist Fellowship of Vero Beach.
+Described below are several local social justice service projects and programs that through the years have been administered under the umbrella of the Social Justice Steering Committee of the Unitarian Universalist Fellowship of Vero Beach.

 Sharing of Sustenance Sunday: Our Fellowship has been observing Sharing of Sustenance Sunday since our 1989-90 fiscal year.
-On the first Sunday of every month, congregants bring non-perishable food or money for the Indian River Food Pantry (IRFP), located at 2221 15th Avenue in Vero Beach.
-The cash is used by IRFP to buy food items from a food bank in Ft.
+On the second Sunday of every month, congregants bring non-perishable food or money for the Food Pantry of Indian River County, located at 2228 15th Avenue in Vero Beach.
+The cash is used by the Food Pantry to buy food items from a food bank in Ft.
 Pierce.
-In 2009 we donated 1,521 pounds of food.
-In 2008 we donated $ 3,225 to the food pantry.
-In 2007 we donated $2,139.00 and 610 pounds of food.
-Disposable diapers and baby food are also collected to assist a loving family in Sebastian who fosters babies, toddlers, and youngsters who are HIV positive.
-Many sizes of diapers are needed.
-During the winter months, clothing is also collected for migrant farm worker families.
-Gently used toys and books are also welcomed and distributed by the Redlands Christian Migrant Association.
-Clare Nichols initiated this Social Justice project which Paul and Carol Amaru now administer.
+Clare Nichols initiated this Social Justice project which continues today.

-Reuse Exchange: The Reuse Exchange at Keep Indian River Beautiful, located in Sebastian, collects a treasure trove of materials for teachers, scout leaders, church school and day care teachers to use for arts and crafts projects.
+Upcycle it!
+Thrift Store and Art Boutique of KIRB: Keep Indian River Beautiful collects a treasure trove of materials for teachers, scout leaders, and crafters to use for arts and crafts projects.
 Since these items might otherwise end up in the landfill, this program serves both teachers and the environment.
-Congregants can bring all types of craft supplies as well as fabric, yarn, shoe boxes with lids, greeting card fronts, coffee cans, candles, Styrofoam egg cartons and produce trays, just to name a few.
-(For a complete listing of recovery items, click here.)
-The Center also collects aluminum can pull tabs, BoxTops for Education coupons, and Campbell’s soup labels for schools.
-A large collection container can be found near Door B. In 2004, Susan Winters initiated this Social Justice project which Anne Tschinkel now oversees.
+Congregants can bring all types of craft supplies as well as fabric, yarn, shoe boxes with lids, greeting card fronts, coffee cans, candles, Styrofoam egg cartons, just to name a few.
+(For a complete listing of recovery items, look on the collection bin in the lobby) A large collection container can be found in the lobby near the women’s restroom.
+In 2004, Susan Winters initiated this Social Justice project with the help of Anne Tschinkel.

-Acting also through education and witness, members of the Fellowship were educated about and encouraged to participate in the boycott of Taco Bell, organized in 2001 by the Coalition of Immokalee Workers (CIW) in Florida.
-The grievance was settled as of March 2005 with improved wages and a human rights code of conduct for the farm workers who pick tomatoes.
+Acting also through education and witness, members of the Fellowship were educated about and encouraged to participate in the boycott of Wendy’s, organized by the Coalition of Immokalee Workers (CIW) in Florida.
+Both Wendy’s and Publix supermarkets continue to refuse to sign on to the Fair Food Project which calls for better wages and a human rights code of conduct for better working conditions for the farm workers who pick tomatoes and other produce.

 Participation in the Martin Luther King Jr. Parade: Since 1995 a contingent of Fellowship members and friends has marched in the January parade held along a 3-mile route in Gifford.
 Rev. Richard Speck spoke one year at the program following the parade.
 Another year our expanded chorus sang “We’ll Build a Land” in the program.
 In the early days, marchers carried a cloth banner that identified our group.
-In 2008 two sturdier banners were donated; it is attached to the sides of the pick-up truck in which our Fellowship children ride and toss candy to the parade watchers.
-Today Dick Haight coordinates this program.
+In 2008 two sturdier banners were donated.
+Dick Haight continues to coordinate this program.

 Fair Trade Corner: In June of 2001, just as world coffee market prices were beginning to collapse, the Unitarian Universalist Service Committee Coffee Project was launched at General Assembly.
 This project partners UUSC with Equal Exchange, a worker-owned fair trade organization founded in 1986.
 Buying coffee, tea, and cocoa directly from farmer cooperatives, Equal Exchange follows the standards and principles of fair trade on 100 percent of its products, ensuring that low-income farmers earn a fair price for their products.
 Direct payment to farmers also eliminates the middlemen, giving farmers a much larger share of the profits.
 In 2001 alone, Equal Exchange paid farmers almost $1 million above what they would have earned under conventional trade practices.
 This allows farmers to better meet their families’ basic needs, such as food, education, and health care.
 In partnership with these small farmer cooperatives from India and Tanzania to Guatemala and Mexico, Equal Exchange also provides essential pre-harvest credits, gives technical assistance to cooperatives, encourages environmentally sustainable practices, and healthy and safe working conditions.